Megaladata 7.3—A Major Release

 Password policy

 A new group of settings, Password policy settings, has been added to the administration section of MGD Enterprise.
-These settings define the minimum requirements for local account passwords and are stored in Settings.cfg.
+These settings define the minimum requirements for local account passwords and are stored in the Settings.cfg file.

 There are five predefined policy profiles with varying requirements, as well as a customizable user profile.